golfmak 2010

 3) The Tropics.
 Lets sort these out:

 Freeze Zone: Where the ground is frozen over for a long enough period that you need to drain your irrigation lines like Saginaw, Michigan, Milwaukee, Wisconsin, Toronto, Ontario, or Butte, Montana.
 Most golf seasons in these areas are about 200 days.
 Golf course buyers usually don't favor Freeze Zone golf courses because of the cold winter weather.
 However, if they're run right, you get to spend your winters in Florida.
-December 2004: Many of the best opportunities are where it snows!
+UPDATE April 2012: Many of the best opportunities are where it snows!

 Tropic Zone: You’re in business all year around, but those summer months are ever so hot.
 Consider places like Phoenix, Arizona, Fort Lauderdale, Florida or Corpus Christi, Texas.
-A golf course in Sarasota, Florida operates 365 days a year.
+For instance, a golf course in Sarasota, Florida operates 365 days a year.
 The main revenue season runs from about January 10 through April 30 (or Easter).
-Either side of those days, it's a very competitive market, as the tourists have all gone home.
-Enduring 90+ temperatures every day from mid June to the end of September, some courses drop fees as low as $10.00, including a cart to keep the locals on the course.
-December 2004-5: In my opinion, this is the best time in history to buy a Florida, Texas, Arizona, or California golf course.
-Available for pennies on the dollar, I predict a spike in golf course prices in the next three years (Canadian dollar up 25% to 50%, as well as a rising Eurodollar).
+Either side of those days, it's a very competitive market, as the tourists have all gone north.
+Enduring 90+ temperatures every day from mid June to the end of October, some courses drop fees to as low as $10.00, including a cart to keep up some cash flow.
+UPDATE April 2012: In my opinion, June, July 2012 is the best time in history to buy a Florida, Texas, Arizona, or California golf course.
+Available for pennies on the dollar, I predict a spike in golf course prices in the next three years (Canadian dollar at Par is great for Florida and Arizona golf courses.

 NOTHING WRONG WITH A FREEZE ZONE GOLF COURSE!

-Too many prospective golf course buyers turn their noses up when presented with freeze zone golf courses.
-However, I've operated golf courses in both regions, plus experience with those in between.
-Golf courses in Chicago, Detroit, and Toronto (Canada) are extremely profitable, because of their short seasons and high fees.
-I always point out to buyers that in the peak season in Chicago, like July and August, they have several more hours of prime-time tee times to sell than a course in Florida in February.
-Meanwhile, every November, freeze zone golf courses drain their water lines and close right down.
+Too many prospective golf course buyers turn their noses up when presented with freeze zone golf courses (like Chicago).
+However, I've operated golf courses in both regions and in between.
+Golf courses in Chicago, Detroit, and Toronto (Canada) are extremely profitable, because of their short seasons and higher fees.
+I point out to buyers that in the peak season in Chicago, like July and August, they have several more hours of prime-time tee times (up to 10-hours) to sell than a course in Florida in February (6-hours maximum).
+Meanwhile, every November, freeze zone golf courses drains their irrigation lines and close right down.
 Florida golf courses have to keep up maintenance 12 months of the year - with those tropical grasses growing like mad!

 SO, YOU'VE MADE UP YOUR MIND

 You can put the word out to brokers that you are looking to buy a golf course, and you will get all kinds of deals from Alaska to Argentina.
 However, there are a few excellent golf course brokers out there who know the business and can steer you toward courses that fit your criteria.
-Call me, Mike Kahn, Director of the Golf Course Division at Prime SitesUSA: 941-739-3990 if you want over 90-years of golf course business experience working for you.
-December 2004: I have placed or financed eight golf courses this year.
-Every property we have handled will make our buyer-clients lots of money over the coming years (mark my words).
-If you want me to work for you, please complete the buyer's broker agreement and nondisclosure agreement.
+Call me, Mike Kahn, Golf Course Sales at First Tampa Financial Group: 941-739-3990 if you want over 50-years of golf course business experience working for you.
+UPDATE April 2012: If you want me to work for you, please call: 941-739-3990, or email: mike@golfmak.com

 THE LETTER OF INTENT (OR MEMORANDUM OF UNDERSTANDING)

-You might want to establish an understanding of the deal before you write an offer to buy the golf course in your sites.
+You might want to establish an understanding of the deal before you write the contract to buy the golf course in your sites.
 The intent of both parties (buyer and seller) can be established with a letter of intent (LOI).
 Usually non-binding in terms of a purchase or sale on either party, the document sets out the understanding between the two.
 In essence the buyer is asking what is exactly for sale, what's the price, what comes with it, etc. I often consider the LOI as important to the process as the purchase contract.
 Although a letter of intent may contain the words, 'non-binding' it still can be an important document in the deal if it contains intentional falsehoods from either party.
 We have a few one-page LOI boilers on file, but as time goes by, they are becoming more and more detailed - thanks to the attorneys, I guess.
-December 2004: Go directly to contract!
+UPDATE April 2012: Go directly to contract!
 The LOI has been highly misused and has often been accused of 'hot dogging' sellers.
-With financing tougher today, and the bargains that are out there, I recommend going straight to a contract.
+With financing tougher today, and the bargains that are out there, I often recommend going straight to a contract.
 You'll know fairly quickly into your diligence whether you really wish to own a property.
-You'll also save on legal costs, as a letter of intent may cost you legal expenses that you are better spending on a contract.
+You'll also save on legal costs, as a letter of intent may cost you unnecessary legal expenses.
+I also believe the intent of the two - buyer and seller - can be verbal provided a contract is presented all but immediately.

 When I'm part of the buyer's diligence team, I can sit in and help the buyer's attorney prepare the contract or letter of intent if that is the strategy.
-It is important that as the buyer, you don't represent deeds or actions that the seller could throw back at you.
+It is important that, as the buyer, you don't represent deeds or actions that the seller could throw back at you.
 With lawsuits running rampant, a seller could charge you with tying up his property, or worse, that you let out secrets about his property that seller considered proprietary.
 CYA all the way!
-December 2004: Today, a letter of intent is more a waste of time and money.
+UPDATE April 2012: Today, in many cases, a letter of intent may be more a waste of time and money.

 THE OFFER TO PURCHASE

 "I have participated in the writing of several golf course purchase contracts.
 As a golf course buyer, having Mike Kahn at the table is like having a general from the apposition army assisting your strategy.
 I sit with the buyer and the attorney providing my experience to help draft the document so as many protections are in place for the buyer as possible.
 Let's face it.
 The seller's interests are the same as yours.
 He wants the best deal too!
 However, the seller knows things you've got to find out for yourself.
 Business is business!"
-December 2004: There are many deferred issues you simply cannot see.
+UPDATE April 2012: There are many deferred issues you simply cannot see.
 I can be like your drug sniffing dog.
 I will not knowingly withhold information that you should have in your decision process.
+I know brokers who don't want me around, because they know I will not withhold information from buyers.

 There's one clause I insist should be in the offer of purchase.
 I will reveal it to you by Email.
 Just click: mike@golfmak.com and ask the question.